PooriaT/spring_assessment/README.md

 }
 ```
 - Using queues/jobs generate a QR code that stores the user address after user creation.
 Store that QR image locally.
 You may use (https://goqr.me/api/)
-- Create a scheduled job that identifies the user with the highest points at a given moment and stores a new record in a winners table.
-This table must maintain a relationship with the original users table and store the timestamp when the user was declared a winner and their corresponding points at that time.
+- Create a scheduled job that identifies the user with the highest points at a given moment and stores a new record in a winners' table.
+This table must maintain a relationship with the original participants' table and store the timestamp when the user was declared a winner and their corresponding points at that time.
 The job should run every 5 minutes.
-In cases where there's a tie for the highest points, no winner should be declared, and no record should be created in the winners table.
+In cases where there's a tie for the highest points, no winner should be declared, and no record should be created in the winners' table.

 ##### Assignment Guideline

 - Including a readme file with instructions on how to run the application.
-- Using Laravel as framework.
+- Using Laravel as the framework.
-- Providing Unit test for areas you see fit.
+- Providing Unit tests for areas you see fit.
 - Brief documentation on the endpoints
-- Providing repository link, and link to the API (if you are able to host)
+- Providing repository link, and link to the API (if you can host)

 ------

 ### Prerequisite

 - PHP 8.1.2 (and its requirements).
-The required packages are as follows (for Debian based OS):
+The required packages are as follows (for Debian-based OS):

 ```bash
 sudo apt install php php-curl php-mbstring php-xml php-bcmath php-mysql php-zip